tsoding/donate/doc.md

 ## Rebuilding

-To regenerate the image just call run `./build.sh` script.
+To regenerate the image just run `./build.sh` script.
 It uses some external program that you will have to install manually:

 - [qrencode](https://fukuchi.org/works/qrencode/)
 - [inkscape](https://inkscape.org/)